glynj-bsquare/pullstring-js/README.md

 ```
 npm run test
 ```
-## Example and Sample Code
+## Quickstart

-Below is a quick example of starting a conversation with the PullString Web API.
+Below is a barebones example of starting a conversation with the PullString Web API.
 It will print the inital content under the default Activity for your Project.
 The code assumes you have defined `MY_API_KEY` and `MY_PROJECT_ID` string with the appropriate IDs.
 You can find these in the settings for your project in your account on **pullstring.com**.
 We've included the API key and Project ID for the example **Rock, Paper, Scissors** chatbot.